 For ultralight campers you may want to leave the stakes behind, rocks can be used in place of stakes.
 Paracord may be needed for this option.
 Tie the paracord to the corners.
 Wrap the paracord around large rocks and pull the corners tight.
+Use the same method to secure the peaks and side guy lines.
 This method can also be used to set up the tent on rocky surfaces or where putting stakes into the ground is not possible.